Empowering those with low vision.

 About Dan Roberts

 Having retired from a half century as a teacher, author, composer, theatrical director, and musician, Dan now dedicates himself full time to helping others learn about and live with low vision.
-Because of his own need for support and information about visual impairment, he founded MD Support in 1995 and has since become a leading patient advocate, lobbyist, industry consultant, and low vision educator.
+Because of his own need for support and information about visual impairment, he founded MD Support in 1995 and has since become a leading patient advocate, lobbyist, industry consultant/advisor, and low vision educator.

 Dan is the author of The First Year–Age-Related Macular Degeneration (Marlowe & Co., New York, NY, 2006) and contributing author to Occupational Therapy Intervention for the Older Adult With Low Vision (American Occupational Therapist Association, 2010).
 He has also written over 100 articles about low vision and several books specifically designed to bring the resources of the Internet to thousands of otherwise unconnected people with visual impairment.